 Risks Associated With Breeding

-If this has not convinced you, let’s look at some risks associated with breeding.
-What you see on Lassie and Disney with a loving mother dog (or cat) and her fat, healthy brood is Hollywood.
-Reality is that there can be serious risks involved with breeding.
+Let’s look at some risks associated with breeding.
+There can be serious risks involved with breeding.
 The mother may develop complications and require immediate medical intervention.
 Mothers may abandon puppies leaving you to hand rear.
 This include feeding a special formula every two hours, round the clock, stimulating the puppies to eliminate, checking weights daily, maintaining proper temperatures and humidity, etc. Even puppies whose mother cares for them may require supplemental feedings.
 Puppies can be stillborn or born horribly deformed.
-I know one breeder whose female gave birth to puppies that were no more than sacks of tissue and visible bone.
 Are your prepared to deal with things such as cleft palate, hydrocephaly or other problems some breeds may be prone to?
 Are you willing to make certain the mother is up to date on all inoculations and have the puppies get theirs as well before going to homes?
 Diseases such as Parvovirus can kill puppies fast.
-Are you willing to risk your wonderful female becoming a biting terror as she protects puppies?
 Are you willing to risk the life of your pet?

 Cost of Spaying or Neutering